Washington metropolitan area: Net worth, wealth disparities, and business ownership

 Although the median net worth for white D.C.-area households was 81 times that of black D.C.-area households, the two groups had comparable rates of business ownership (about 9%).
 The Urban Institute report suggests that this "may be driven by the presence of a large federal government and a local district government whose membership and constituents have been largely Black, coupled with government policies designed to increase contracting opportunities for minority-owned businesses."

 Primary industries

 Biotechnology

 The Washington metropolitan area has a significant biotechnology industry; companies with a major presence in the region as of 2011 include Merck, Pfizer, Human Genome Sciences, Martek Biosciences, and Qiagen.
 Additionally, many biotechnology companies such as United Therapeutics, Novavax, Emergent BioSolutions, Parabon NanoLabs and MedImmune have headquarters in the region.
 The area is also home to branch offices of many contract research organizations.
-Firms with a presence in the area include Covance, IQVIA, Charles River Laboratories, and ICON plc.
+Firms with a presence in the area include Fortrea, IQVIA, Charles River Laboratories, and ICON plc.
 The area's medical research is driven by government and non-profit health institutions, such as the Howard Hughes Medical Institute, J. Craig Venter Institute, and the National Institutes of Health.